PJ-Agentic/ML-Project_Cancer-Risk-Classification/README.md

 ## Results / Summary

 Running the baseline Logistic Regression pipeline typically yields strong performance on this dataset.
-Your exact metrics may vary based on the random split and parameters, but the script prints:
+The exact metrics may vary based on the random split and parameters, but the script prints:

 - Accuracy
 - Macro F1